herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Cache System/Arhitecture/AngleSharp.LayoutEngine Caching Architecture.md

-# AngleSharp.LayoutEngine Caching Architecture
+# AngleSharp.LayoutEngine CacheSystem Architecture

-## Enhanced for LayoutNG Integration

 ## 1. Architecture Overview

-The caching architecture for AngleSharp.LayoutEngine is being enhanced to support both the existing layout approach and the new LayoutNG-inspired architecture.
+The caching architecture for AngleSharp.LayoutEngine is designed to support both the existing layout approach and the new LayoutNG-inspired architecture.
 This unified caching system optimizes performance by avoiding redundant calculations while supporting immutable fragments, constraint-based layout, and phase separation.

 ### 1.1 Core Design Principles